-Martha Stevenson is Senior Program Officer of Research and Development, Markets, at World Wildlife Fund.
-She has specific content expertise in life cycle assessment (LCA), corporate sustainability, packaging materials, and end-of-life technologies.
-For the past 1.5 years, Martha ran her own consultancy advising organizations on LCA, including the U.S. Environmental Protection Agency, General Services Administration, PepsiCo, and Environmental Defense Fund on these issues.
-Previous to that, she managed GreenBlue's Sustainable Packaging Coalition (SPC), where she led development of the Design Guidelines for Sustainable Packaging, the COMPASS software, and Closing the Loop-an international study conducted for the California Department of Conservation to document approaches encouraging the coordination of package design with end of life recovery technologies.
-This work has led to strong relationships with NGOs, government agencies, and companies focused on materials recovery in North America, Europe, and Australia.
-Before joining GreenBlue, Martha worked in the private sector at an environmental engineering firm managing site investigation and Brownfield redevelopment projects.
+Martha is Senior Program Officer of Research and Development, Markets at World Wildlife Fund.
+She has specific content expertise in life cycle assessment (LCA), corporate sustainability, packaging materials and endof-life technologies.
+For the past year and a half, Martha ran her own consultancy advising organizations on LCA, including the U.S. Environmental Protection Agency, General Services Administration, PepsiCo and Environmental Defense Fund.
+Previous to that, she was a project manager for GreenBlue's Sustainable Packaging Coalition (SPC), where she led development of the Design Guidelines for Sustainable Packaging, the COMPASS® software, and Closing the Loop: an international study conducted for the California Department of Conservation to document approaches encouraging the coordination of package design with end of life recovery technologies.
+This work has led to strong relationships with NGOs, government agencies and companies focused on materials recovery in North America, Europe and Australia.
+Before joining GreenBlue, Martha worked in the private sector at an environmental engineering firm managing site investigation and brownfield redevelopment projects.
 Prior to that, Martha worked as a research assistant with Dr. Deborah McGrath on a National Science Foundation-funded project in Manaus, Brazil, studying phosphorus availability in Amazonian soils.
-Martha earned a B.S. degree in Forestry from the University of the South, Sewanee, Tennessee in 2000.
+Martha earned a Bachelor of Science degree in Forestry from the University of the South, Sewanee, Tennessee in 2000.